watcharapong2538/ML_proteomic_SNSCC/Mechine learning/README.md

 		◦	The proteomic data is loaded into a pandas DataFrame.
 		◦	Features and labels are separated.
 		◦	Data is normalized using StandardScaler.
+		◦	Divides samples into sequential groups of 3
 		◦	Data is split into training and testing sets.
 Splits the data into training (80%) and testing (20%) sets

 	2	Model Training and Evaluation:
 		◦	Various classifiers (RandomForest, SVM, LogisticRegression, GradientBoosting) are defined and trained on the training data.
-		◦	Each model is  evaluated in training data using cross-validation ◦	Models are evaluated on the testing data using accuracy, precision, recall, F1-score, AUROC, AUPRC, specificity, and sensitivity.
+		◦	Models are evaluated on the testing data using accuracy, precision, recall, F1-score, AUROC, AUPRC, specificity, and sensitivity.
-		◦	Cross-validation scores (KFold and LeaveOneOut) are computed (5 kFold).
  		◦	Feature importances are saved for interpretability.
+		◦	Leave-one-group-out cross validation (LOGO-CV) was applied to the entire dataset, and the accuracy score was reported.

 	3	Results Compilation:
 		◦	The performance metrics for each model are compiled into a DataFrame.
 		◦	Feature importances are saved to CSV files.

-	This code can be used to classify SNSCC and NP proteomic data effectively, providing detailed performance metrics and feature importances for each model.
-	This code demonstrates the process of data normalization, splitting into training and testing sets, training multiple machine learning models, evaluating their performance using cross-validation, and saving the results and feature importances.
-It provides a comprehensive approach to model selection and evaluation in a machine learning workflow.

 	Model Evaluation on Testing Set
 	After training the models using the training set, the following steps are taken to evaluate the performance of each model on the testing set: